co-analysis/acses-example/content/_index.md

 listpages: false
 ---

-{{< notification "Prototype" >}}
+{{< notification title="Prototype" message="This is a prototype, not an official publication.">}}
-This is a prototype, not an official publication, please refer to the <a href="https://www.gov.uk/government/collections/civil-service-statistics" rel="noreferrer noopener" target="_blank">Civil Service Statistics</a> on GOV.UK.
+Please refer to the [Civil Service Statistics](https://www.gov.uk/government/collections/civil-service-statistics) on GOV.UK for official publications and data.
 {{< /notification >}}

 This prototype is being developed in the open to enable end-user consultation and feedback.
 All data is from published statistics, however the content is likely to frequently change and therefore should not be relied on for analysis.
 Moreover, due to the format of the published data files the data reported here is likely to date to 2019.